LisaAnne/DCC/README.txt

 To begin, please run: ./setup.sh

-This will download extra data needed for DCC (e.g., the held-out MSCOCO dataset) as well as pre-trained models.
+This will download data needed for DCC (MSCOCO) and properly setup the folder to run DCC.

 Use:
 	- z: path to the zip file containing my data/models